How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Abstract

 \section{Abstract}

 Visual deep learning (VDL) systems have demonstrated their capability to understand complex image semantics, paving the way for significant real-world applications like image recognition, object detection, and autonomous driving.
-To evaluate the reliability of VDL, a mainstream approach is software testing, which requires diverse and controllable mutations over image semantics.
+To evaluate the reliability of VDL, a mainstream approach is software testing, which requires diverse mutations over image semantics.
 The rapid development of multi-modal large language models (MLLMs) has introduced revolutionary image mutation potentials through instruction-driven methods.
 Users can now freely describe desired mutations and let MLLMs generate the mutated images.
-Hence, parallel to large language models' (LLMs) recent success in traditional software fuzzing, one may also expect MLLMs to be promising for VDL testing in terms of offering diverse and complex image mutations.
+Hence, parallel to large language models' (LLMs) recent success in traditional software fuzzing, one may also expect MLLMs to be promising for VDL testing in terms of offering unified, diverse, and complex image mutations.

-However, the quality of MLLM-produced test inputs in VDL testing remains largely unexplored.
-We present the first study, aiming to assess MLLMs' adequacy from 1) the semantic \textit{validity} of MLLM mutated images, 2) the \textit{alignment} of MLLM mutated images with their text instructions (prompts), 3) the \textit{faithfulness} of how different mutations preserve semantics that are ought to remain unchanged, and 4) the \textit{effectiveness} of detecting VDL faults.
-With large-scale human studies and quantitative evaluations, we identify MLLM's promising potentials in expanding the covered semantics of image mutations.
-Notably, while SoTA MLLMs (e.g., GPT-4V) fail to support or perform worse in editing existing semantics in images (as in traditional mutations like rotation), they generate high-quality test inputs using ``semantic-additive'' mutations (e.g., \textit{``dress a dog with clothes''}), which bring extra semantics to images; these were infeasible for past approaches.
-Hence, we view MLLM-based mutations as a vital \textit{complement} to traditional mutations, and advocate future VDL testing tasks to combine MLLM-based methods and traditional image mutations for comprehensive and reliable testing.
+However, the quality and applicability of MLLM-based mutations in VDL testing remain largely unexplored.
+We present the first study, aiming to assess MLLMs' adequacy from 1) the semantic \textit{validity} of MLLMs' mutated images, 2) the \textit{alignment} of MLLMs' mutated images with their text instructions (prompts), and 3) the \textit{faithfulness} of how different mutations preserve semantics that are ought to remain unchanged.
+With large-scale human studies and quantitative analysis, we identify MLLM's promising potential in expanding the covered semantics of image mutations.
+Notably, while SoTA MLLMs (e.g., GPT-4V) fail to support or perform worse in editing existing semantics in images (as in traditional mutations like rotation), they generate high-quality test inputs using ``semantic-replacement'' mutations (e.g., \textit{``dress a dog with clothes''}), which bring extra semantics to images and are effective in triggering VDL faults; these were infeasible for past approaches.
+Hence, we view MLLM-based mutations as a vital \textit{complement} to traditional mutations, and advocate future VDL testing tasks to combine MLLM-based and traditional image mutations for comprehensive and reliable testing.